UKIP Scotland's Manifesto Launch Was, Inevitably, An Absolute Circus

 The launch – attended by around a dozen journalists, four candidates, and one man who told BuzzFeed News he was not a member of the party but came along with a friend – saw Coburn take aim at Nicola Sturgeon, Ruth Davidson, and the town where he's standing for election.

-After the younger male UKIP candidates had fetched a pint from the upstairs bar in the venue – a private member's club adorned with military memorabilia – Coburn burst into the room with his party's chairman Callum Walker.
-"Good evening, everyone," began Walker, just after 2pm in the afternoon.
+After the younger male UKIP candidates had fetched a pint from the upstairs bar in the venue – a private members' club adorned with military memorabilia – Coburn burst into the room with his party's chairman, Calum Walker.
+"Good evening, everyone," began Walker, just after 2pm.

 Coburn loudly launched into an at-times confusing speech, for which he appeared to have notes.
-He supported the continuation of the NHS (which he said he needed now as "bits were starting to drop off [him]"); dismissed the SNP manifesto as "unreadable gobbledegook"; and wrongly and repeatedly insisted UKIP was the only party against another referendum on Scottish independence.
+He spoke in support of the continuation of the NHS (which he said he needed now as "bits were starting to drop off [him]"), dismissed the SNP manifesto as "unreadable gobbledegook", and wrongly and repeatedly insisted UKIP was the only party against another referendum on Scottish independence.

 The most eye-catching policies in the UKIP Scotland manifesto include raising the level of alcohol you can have in your blood before you're legally over the limit to drive, abolishing the smoking ban in pubs and clubs, and building "local homes for local people".

 Following his speech, Coburn came under brutal questioning from the media.
-He was asked if he was a failure as a politician, if he could improve his performance from 2015 by managing to keep his election deposit this time, and how the Scottish economy could survive with slashed immigration bearing in mind the country's declining population.
+He was asked if he was a failure as a politician, if he could improve on his performance from 2015 by managing to keep his election deposit this time, and how the Scottish economy could survive with slashed immigration bearing in mind the country's declining population.

 "We should have more children, that seems the obvious thing," replied Coburn to the question on immigration, in what did not appear to be a joke.
 "And remember migrants grow old too, they don't remain perpetually young, so the same problem revisits us."